netdata/netdata/docs/step-by-step/step-03.md

 Netdata demo servers.
 That way, you'll be able to experience one of Netdata's best features now, so that you're ready to implement it once you inevitably get another system you want to monitor.

-## What you'll learn in this part
+## What you'll learn in this step

-In this part of the Netdata guide, we'll talk about why you should use Netdata Cloud, and then you'll learn:
+In this step of the Netdata guide, we'll talk about why you should use Netdata Cloud, and then you'll learn:

 -   [Why you should use Netdata Cloud](#why-use-netdata-cloud)
 -   [Add nodes to your Netdata Cloud account](#add-nodes-to-your-netdata-cloud-account)